 regex_match(__TB__,'user_\\d+')

-Mask part of a string with specific characters.
-This operation can be used for data masking.
-For example, mask the last four digits of a mobile phone number with four asterisks (*).
+Mask a part of a string with a specified character.
+This can be used for data masking, such as replacing the last four digits of a phone number with asterisks.

 str_mask(str, start, end, maskStr)

-start: an integer that indicates the start position of the masking.
+start: an integer that specifies the start position of the mask.
 The minimum value is 0.

-end: an integer that indicates the end position of the masking.
-The maximum value is the length of the string minus 1.
+end: an integer that specifies the end position of the mask.
+The maximum value is the string length minus 1.

-The string whose part from start to end is masked with the specified characters.
+The string after the part from the start position to the end position is masked

 str_mask(`phone`, 7, 10, '#')